-Before you look at the best VPN apps for Android further down take a few minutes to consider these specific features.
+Before you look at the best virtual private network for Android further down take a few minutes to consider these specific features.
 Taking these into account when choosing a VPN will help you get the best for your money.

 - Android app: It may seem silly to say but make sure the VPN service you sign up to has a dedicated Android app.
 While most do there are still some that don’t.
-There’s really no need to be manually setting up a VPN on your Android device in 2019.
+That way your Android Phone or Tablet can be protected quickly

 - Limited clutter: While desktop VPN apps are about features, Android apps should be minimal.
 Using a VPN is going to drain your battery somewhat due to encryption so making sure the app has the smallest footprint will improve your usability.
 For mobile devices, you want to get connected and forget about the VPN, not be bogged down by unnecessary features.

 - Widgets: If you love controlling your Android apps from your phone’s home screen then a limited number of VPN apps have built-in widgets that allow you to turn the VPN on and off at the flick of a switch.